telerik/fiddler-everywhere-docs/get-started/create-api-request.md

 2. (**_Optional_**) If required, enter additional headers, params, and body.
 For example, common scenarios are to enter an authorization header, a `Content-type` header, or custom body data.

-    >important By default, Fiddler Everywhere client will add `User-Agent` header with value __Fiddler Everywhere__.
+    >important By default, the Fiddler Everywhere client will add a `User-Agent` header with the value __Fiddler Everywhere__.
 This header lets servers and network peers identify the application, operating system, vendor, and/or version of the requesting user agent.

     >tip Use the **Raw** view to inspect in detail the request that will be sent to the server.
 The view is read-only.